sixth-sensei/sixth-sensei.github.io/posts/thm/posts/Lian_Yu.md

 ![ticket_extension](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/7a415139-9f97-4e3d-857d-ac5693adfd66)

-I have the token `RTy8yhBQdscX` that looks like a password to the username found earlier which should be a combination to accessing the ftp server found earlier in nmap.
+Navigating to the `green_arrow.ticket` URL, I have a token `RTy8yhBQdscX` that looks like a password to the username found earlier which should be a combination to accessing the ftp server found earlier in nmap.
 The password is encoded because i got an error after supplying it in the question, so i used `decode.fr` to know what format it is; found it to be a `base58` encoding then used cyberchef to crack it and got `!#th3h00d`.

 ![cyberchef](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/f5d2e16c-9d9f-43c4-a6b4-d7f16eb32a94)